The most innovative style companies of 2022

 For reimagining the online shopping experience for designer fashion

 The process of buying clothes online hasn’t changed much over the last 20 years.
 Consumers are expected to scan through endless rows of inventory to find a product that might interest them.
 The Yes radically reimagines e-commerce with an app that presents users with entire outfits from various brands tailored to their taste, budget, and size.
-The platform introduces discovery to the shopping experience, replicating the kind of personalized recommendations that consumers might get at a boutique or department store.
+The platform introduces discovery of the shopping experience, replicating the kind of personalized recommendations that consumers might get at a high-end boutique or department store.
 Since launching in mid-2020, the app has been downloaded more than 100,000 times, and its annual run rate for 2021 was more than $20 million, with revenue growing at a rate of 35% every month.

 4. Natural Fiber Welding